Ajaz-6O7/Rover-Project/README.md

     >4-Wheeled arduino based robot.
     >smooth acceleration and deceleration feature.
     >IR Remote Control: Manual navigation using a standard IR remote.
+    >Driver ovrheat protection by shutting down the driver.
+    >alarm when driver is overheated/Low battery using active buzzer.
     >Obstacle Avoidance: (Work in progress) Ultrasonic sensor integration.
     >Auto shutdown to protect battery: Arduino constantly checks battery voltage and if it falls below 6.6V(3.3V each cell) it cut off power supply to motor thus protecting battery from danger dead zone.
     >more coming...